What is a TIF?

 In Dublin, the primary use of TIF proceeds has been for roadway improvements and other infrastructure needed to support the properties within the TIF.
 Therefore, the property owners are truly paying for the improvements that are benefiting their respective TIF areas, and thereby allowing the proposed development projects to move forward.
 For the vast majority of these TIF projects, the development or redevelopment would not occur without the infrastructure funded by the TIF.

-Are there specific qualifications that must be met for the City to consider a TIF for a project, or is any project eligible?
+Are there specific qualifications that must be met for the City to consider a TIF for a project?

 Many projects in Dublin are not appropriate for the use of a TIF.
 Generally, to be considered for a TIF, a proposed project needs to:

-- the TIF-funded improvement should be critical to enable the proposed development project to move forward;
+- Be critical to enable the proposed development project to move forward, and

-- And the typical market-based financial model for the project would not support the cost of the needed improvements without the use of the TIF.
+- Have a typical market-based financial model that doesn’t support the cost of the needed improvements without the use of the TIF.

 Many times a TIF-funded public improvement will both facilitate a critical economic development project to occur in Dublin while simultaneously creating the funding of critical roadway improvements, or a series of public improvements, which provide a much broader bundle of transportation benefits to the entire City – but could not have been funded at that time without the TIF.
 A good example of this is the attraction of Cardinal Health global headquarters to the City of Dublin and the 20-year build out of Emerald Parkway – the City’s east-west connector.
 Generally TIFs that help achieve or advance multiple public goals improve the likelihood of their use.